1946 Ancash earthquake: Intensity

 The earthquake was felt for more than 450,000 km2 and as far as Lima, 410 km to the south of the epicenter, and at the port of Guayaquil, Ecuador, 690 km north.
 Peruvian seismologist Enrique Silgado Ferro prepared an isoseismal map to illustrate the distribution of seismic intensity based on the Mercalli intensity scale.
 In the map, intensity IX (Violent) effects was assigned to a northwest–southeast trending elliptical-shaped area which extended about 40 km.
 This intensity was reported in a 1,600 km2 region.
 Within this zone, intensities X–XI (Extreme) was reported in a narrow area from Cerro Pelagatos to the villages of Mayas and Quiches.
+There, major changes in topograpy and large landslides occurred.
 The area assigned intensity VIII surrounded the intensity IX zone with an estimated area of 2,300 km2.
 Based on the map, the VIII (Severe) effects were mainly reported south or southwest of the IX zone while towards the northeast, the intensity rapidly diminished.

 Impact

 The earthquake affected a sparsely populated and mountainous region with many villages spaced far apart.
 At least 1,396 people were reported dead including 500 deaths caused by landslides.
 Among the dead were 200 indigenous workers and a rancher whose remains were discovered in a steep valley.
 Large portions (more than 80 percent) of Sihuas, Conchucos, Quinches and Pampas were totally or partially destroyed.
 Four villages; Chalan, Llama, Citabamba, and Mollepata; also experienced partial destruction.
 Severe damage also occurred in the Pasto Bucno mining area.
 In Quiches, 677 people died while hundreds more died in other villages.

 The earthquake also triggered 45 major landslides; three of the largest had volumes of 36,550,546 m3, 13,503,994 m3 and 10,582,563 m3, respectively.
 One of these completely buried Acobamba in the Suytucocha Valley, killing 217 residents and placing it under 20 m of debris.
 The villages of Chingalpo, Soledad, Cheche, and San Miguel were also damaged by landslides.
+About 25,000,000 m3 of decomposed granite slid into the Pelagatos Valley.